jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (b) to delete the name of the applicant from that main, supplementary, or composite roll.

 ### 89A Notice of registration
-The Electoral Commission must, not later than 14 days after the registration of a person as an elector, deliver to that person personally, or send to that person by post, written notice of the registration.
+The Electoral Commission must, not later than 14 days after the registration of a person as an elector, give to the person written notice of the registration.

 **Change of address**